CDLMarkus/QuantyFey/tutorial/tutorial.md

 ### **Configure Settings:**

 #### **Selecting Quantification Template**
 To perform quantification, you need to select the appropriate template.
-Use the dropdown menu in the app to chosse from available sheets in teh `templates.xlsx`file.
+Use the dropdown menu in the app to choose from available sheets in teh `templates.xlsx` file.
 Each sheet represents a separate template.
 When selected, the left pane will be updated with the respective template.
 If the template encompasses all transition names, it will show the concentrations of the selected compound.

- > *Make sure the correct template is selected - quantification will not work if the template does not match your data or the wrong sheet is chosen.
+ > **Note:** Make sure the correct template is selected - quantification will not work if the template does not match your data or the wrong sheet is chosen.

 #### **Change patterns**